NFA-WA Wing Joint Flight Academy-Desert Eagle

 4)Start application for Student Pilot Certificate--Getting a Student Pilot Certificate is a multi-step process which typically takes 6-8 weeks.
 Student pilot certificates issued after April 1, 2016 do not expire.
 If you currently hold a certificate which will expire before 31 Aug 2020, you need to get a new one issued.
 There is no charge to create an account and begin the certificate application process.
 Go to https://iacra.faa.gov/IACRA/Default.aspx to create an account and begin application.
 Go to https://iacra.faa.gov/IACRA/HelpandInfo.aspx?id=5 for help on creating account and applying for a student pilot certificate.
 If selected to attend, you will have to provide copy of your student pilot certificate to activity staff by the 31 March initial deposit date.

-5)To be eligible to solo, you must hold a valid Third Class Medical Certificate (for a list of Aviation Medical Examiners--AMEs--in your area, go to www.faa.gov/licenses_certificates/medical_certification)
+5)For powered academy, to be eligible to solo, you must hold a valid Third Class Medical Certificate (for a list of Aviation Medical Examiners--AMEs--in your area, go to www.faa.gov/licenses_certificates/medical_certification)

 6)Hold a government issued photo identification card (driver's license or photo identification card issued by your state or federal government - not a school ID card)